 No wonder we now have people like Uber CEO Travis Kalanick and Amazon CEO Jeff Bezos making numerous headlines for their tempestuous behavior.
 Several Uber executives have left the company, while investors have publicly criticized Kalanick, saying that there are “toxic patterns” in the Uber workplace.
 Meanwhile, Amazon has a reputation for being a “bruising workplace,” the kind of office where people regularly break down at their desks, and where grown men leave the conference room with their faces covered to hide their tears.

-Silicon Valley decided that internet connectivity matters more than human connectivity.
 Somewhere along the way, it seems that Silicon Valley decided that internet connectivity matters more than human connectivity; that a surfeit of technical intelligence can make up for a dearth of emotional intelligence.
 After all, if it worked for a genius like Jobs, it can’t be that bad.

 Except it is.
 While this management style might work in the short-term, employees can’t flourish for long under a narcissistic, demanding boss.
 As recounted in the Isaacson’s biography, Jobs’s acid tongue eventually caused his employees to burn out.
 After working 10 months of 90-hour workweeks, one employee finally quit in exasperation after Jobs walked into the room and told everyone how “unimpressed” he was with what they were doing.
 Apple co-founder Steve Wozniak said “some of the most creative people in Apple who worked on the Macintosh” left the company and refused to ever again work for Jobs again.
 Because of Jobs’ nasty temper, Apple lost out on impressive talent.